Showing posts with label Jung. Show all posts

 'The protean mythologeme and the shimmering symbol express the processes of the psyche far more trenchantly and, in the end, far more clearly than the clearest concept; for the symbol not only conveys a visualization of the process but—and this is perhaps just as important—it also brings a re-experiencing it'.
 [13]

-A superb example of how Browne’s proto-psychology anticipates Jung's interpretation of symbols can be seen in the Roman god Janus.
-The double-faced god Janus who presents his two faces simultaneously to the past and future pops up as a proper-name symbol in each of Browne’s literary works.
+The Roman god Janus is a superb example of how Browne’s proto-psychology anticipates Jung's interpretation of symbols .
+The double-faced god Janus who presents his two faces simultaneously to the past and future appears as a proper-name symbol in each of Browne’s literary works.
 In Urn-Burial the gloomy but realistic thought that, 'one face of Janus holds no proportion to the other' occurs, while in Cyrus the finger language of 'the mystical statua of Janus' is featured.
 The double-faced god clearly held proto-psychological significance to Browne.
 Centuries later, Carl Jung declared the Roman god Janus to be none other than, 'a perfect symbol of the human psyche, as it faces both the past and future.
 Anything psychic is Janus-faced: it looks both backwards and forwards.
 Because it is evolving it is also preparing for the future'.
 [14]

 Listed as once in Browne's library, the five gargantuan tomes of the Theatrum Chemicum were the most popular and comprehensive collection of alchemical literature available in the seventeenth century.
 A woodcut depicting the Nigredo stage of alchemy is reproduced in its first volume. (above).
 Encased within a bubble the researcher lays prone with a black crow on his stomach.
 The five planets and two luminaries orbit above him.
 The black star of Saturn, a planet long associated with melancholy and isolation as well as deep insight, radiates its dark influence upon the researcher.

-We can be confident Browne perused his edition of the Theatrum Chemicun closely for he 'borrowed' from the highly moral and psychological writings of the Belgian alchemist Gerard Dorn (c.
-1530-84) whose writings form the bulk of its first volume Dorn's image of an 'invisible sun'.
-Browne's 'borrowing' occurs in the fifth and final chapter of Urn-Burial where he inspirationally declares - 'Life is a pure flame, and we live by an invisible sun within us'.
+We can be confident Browne perused his edition of the Theatrum Chemicun closely for he 'borrowed' from the Belgian alchemist Gerard Dorn (c.
+1530-84) whose highly moral and psychological writings form the bulk of its first volume the image of an 'invisible sun'.
+Browne's 'borrowing' from Dorn occurs in the fifth and final chapter of Urn-Burial where he inspirationally declares - 'Life is a pure flame, and we live by an invisible sun within us'.

 C.G.
 Jung helpfully defines the initial nigredo stage of alchemy thus-